Body Found In Little Calumet River Identified As Missing 12-Year-Old Kyrin Carter

 Carter, who has autism, was last seen around 12:30 p.m.
 May 15 at the Best Western Hotel near 179th Street and Cline Avenue.

 His family is in town from Kansas City, Missouri to visit family.
-Authorities utilized every resource including K9s, drones, helicopters, ATV’s, and ground and water crews.MORE NEWS: If You Lose Your COVID-19 Vaccination Card, It Can Be Replaced -- Here's How
+Authorities utilized every resource including K9s, drones, helicopters, ATV’s, and ground and water crews.MORE NEWS: App Lets You Rent A Swimming Pool, Just In Time For The Sweltering Summer Months

 Hundreds of volunteers have been involved in the search.